Hasboyyy/ESP32-Based-APRS-Weather-Station/README.md

                    " G: " + String(sensoraprs[3]) + "W/m^2";
 ```

-I also add a block of code that to handle the situation when the sensor failed to read their own parameters, and then return the values by default of the APRS format before.
+I also add a block of code that to handle the situation when the sensor fails to read the parameters, and then return the values by default of the APRS format before.
 I also defined the default value like rain by "r..." and other parameters that i don't measure and still write the code on the message.
-The message after irradiance is a variable of comment that we can change as we like, i'd like to write the measured values again so i call the sensor values variable that i stored in an array again.
+The message after irradiance is a variable of comment that we can change as we like, i like to write the measured values again so i called the sensor values variable that i stored in an array again.

 To do the APRS uploader i use a library called [APRS-IS Lib](https://github.com/lora-aprs/APRS-IS-Lib) by Peter Buchegger.
 I also we need to register our callsign first to get a pass code for the APRS-IS network through [this page](https://aprs.do3sww.de/).
-Once the message is uploaded i add a notification through the lcd screen and a buzzer.
-To get know if our message received by the server i also add a block of code that can receive the mesage from the server so we can confirm if our message get received and verified by them.
+Once the message is uploaded i added a notification through the lcd screen and a buzzer.
+To get know if our message received by the server i also added a block of code that can receive the mesage from the server so we can confirm if our message get received and verified by them.

 # MQTT
 Although all of the data stored in the database, as an owner i also want to store my own data in my own database.
 That's why i also send the data by MQTT protocols.
-I do this with a libray called [PubSubclient](https://pubsubclient.knolleary.net/) by Nick O'Leary, though i still use the free broker to upload the data.
-The algorithm was same, first i collect the data, formatted and stored the data on a variables, then send it to a broker server with a topic.
-For notification i also add a notification when the data was sended.
+I do this with a libray called [PubSubclient](https://pubsubclient.knolleary.net/) by Nick O'Leary,  though I still use a free broker to upload the data.
+The algorithm is the same: first, I collect and format the data, store it in variables, and then send it to the broker server with a unique topic.
+For notifications, I also added a notification when the data is sent.
 ```cpp
 snprintf(payloadsensor, sizeof(payloadsensor),
          "[%lu, \"%s\", \"%s\", %.2f, %.2f, %.2f, %.2f]",
          epochTime, formattedTime, GPS, sensormqtt[4], sensormqtt[1], sensormqtt[2], sensormqtt[3]);
 ```
-I send a total 7 variable in one payload of message, time in epoch, time in formatted time, my position, temperature, humidity, pressure, and irradiance in a unique topic.
-Before i start the system, i made an Ubuntu EC2 instance in AWS, so i can run the Node-RED platform via public ip with port of 1880 to parsing and sending the payload to mySQL database, using this flows.
+I send a total of seven variables in one message payload: time (in epoch format), formatted time, position, temperature, humidity, pressure, and irradiance, all in a unique topic.
+Before starting the system, I created an Ubuntu EC2 instance in AWS to run the Node-RED platform via public IP (port 1880) to parse and send the payload to a MySQL database, using the following flows.

 ![My Image](Firmware/Ver.1.0.0/flows.png)

-SENSORREAD node is used to subscribe the MQTT topic from the broker, so i can receive the package from my device, then the json node is used to convert the payload to the JavaScript Object, in the function i write a block of code that send all the parameters to mySQL database,
+The SENSORREAD node is used to subscribe to the MQTT topic from the broker to receive the package from the device.
+The JSON node is used to convert the payload into a JavaScript object format.
+After that, the MySQL node is used to insert the data into a table.
+The table is created using the following query:
 ```
 var time = msg.payload[0];
 var loc = "'" + msg.payload[2] + "'";